open-cluster-management-io/community/CONTRIBUTOR_LADDER.md

 It is important for contributors to be and stay active to set an example and show commitment to the project.
 Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a loss of trust in the project.

 * Inactivity is measured by:
-    * Periods of no contributions for longer than 12 months
+    * Periods of no contributions for longer than 18 months
-    * Periods of no communication for longer than 6 months
+    * Unannounced periods of no communication for longer than 4 months
 * Consequences of being inactive include:
     * Involuntary removal or demotion
     * Being asked to move to Emeritus status